smilecjf/smilecjf.github.io/_pages/about.md

 I received my B.S. in Mathematical Sciences and Computer Science (double major) from KAIST, and my M.S. and Ph.D. degrees from the Graduate School of Information Security (GSIS) at KAIST, advised by Prof. [Jooyoung Lee](https://sites.google.com/view/cryptlab/home).
 During my doctoral studies, I worked on improving the practical use of TFHE by proposing a TFHE-friendly cipher named FRAST, and enhancing methods for the homomorphic evaluation in TFHE.
 My thesis is titled "Practical and Efficient Methods to Use the TFHE Scheme".
-I also participated in projects designing symmetric-key primitives integrated with another advanced cryptographic protocols such as MPC-in-the-Head and zero-knowledge proofs.
+I also participated in projects designing symmetric-key primitives integrated with another advanced cryptographic protocols such as MPC-in-the-Head ([AIMer signature](https://aimer-signature.org)) and zero-knowledge proofs.

 Publications